Black Vultures in Arkansas

 Legally black vultures are protected under the federal Migratory Bird Treaty Act of 1918.
 Their migratory range extends for thousands of miles from North America to the lower reaches of South America, thus crossing national boundaries.
 It is illegal to harm, harass, or take (kill) black vultures without a permit.

-Livestock producers with black vulture problems should call USDA APHIS Wildlife Services - Arkansas office (501-835-2318) to discuss your problem and schedule a site visit from a local biologist.
-The biologist will provide recommendations and issue a permit application for harassment and/or removal.
+Anyone with black vulture problems should call USDA APHIS Wildlife Services - Arkansas office (501-835-2318) to discuss your problem and schedule a site visit from a local biologist.
+The biologist will provide recommendations and issue a permit application if needed for removal in accordance with state and local laws and ordinances.
 USDA Wildlife Services then sends the permit application to the U.S. Fish and Wildlife Service's Southeast Region Office in Atlanta, Georgia for approval.
 From start to finish, this process can take up to a month, so USDA Wildlife Services should be contacted without delay.
 The $100 permit is issued for a calendar year from January - December.
 If lethal removal is deemed necessary, the number of birds permitted for removal depends on several factors including the estimated local population of black vultures.

 Black vultures that have been allowed to occupy a roost for an extended time are more difficult to drive away.
 For established roosts, USDA Wildlife Services recommends using laser pointers or pyrotechnics.
 Lasers can be a hazard for low flying airplanes, therefore proper authorities should be consulted.
 Types of pyrotechnics are a starter pistol (like those used in races), shell crackers fired from a 12-gauge shotgun, or propane cannons which periodically emit a loud boom.
 In urban and some rural locations, nearby residents would need to tolerate loud noises produced by such devices.
 Pyrotechnics may disturb livestock especially during the birthing season.
-State, county, and local laws should be consulted before using lasers or pyrotechnics.
+Federal, state, county, and local laws should be consulted before using lasers or pyrotechnics.
 A federal permit is NOT required for using lasers or pyrotechnics to scare black vultures and other migratory birds in Arkansas.
+However, federal laws may disallow using lasers near airports and flight paths.

 The National Wildlife Research Center recommends frightening black vultures from roosts using effigies (replicas) of dead black vultures.
 Multiple vulture effigies should be very visible and hung upside-down by the legs with wings splayed.
 The Center found that effigies which simply resembled a full-grown vulture -- 25 to 26 inches in length and feathered -- were effective.
 In some states, USDA Wildlife Services issues permits for shooting and displaying nuisance birds to frighten other black vultures.
 USDA Wildlife Services - Arkansas is skeptical about the continued effectiveness of effigies as research using similar tactics suggests birds and other wildlife often become habituated to repeated use of frightening devices.